FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 *Source: Nvidia*

-Arguably one of the most impactful contributions to the industry this month (or even year), Nvidia contributed their 800VDC power architecture for datacentres to OCP, making it open to use by all.
-For datacentre providers and hyperscalers, adopting these higher voltage designs wont just improve the power efficiency of the sites, but will enable them to host the increasingly denser GPU racks Nvidia is planning for the coming years.
+Arguably one of the most impactful developments in the industry this month (or even year), Nvidia contributed their 800VDC power architecture for datacentres to OCP, making it open to use by all.
+For datacentre providers and hyperscalers, adopting these higher voltage designs wont just improve the power efficiency of their sites, but will enable them to host the increasingly dense GPU racks Nvidia is planning for the coming years.

-Datacentre power delivery architectures determine how power reaches the hardware from the grid supply, defining how the 13.8kW AC from the (North American) grid supply is transformed to the 12VDC required by the servers.
-800VDC is a significant upgrade from existing 48/54VDC deployed in many newer Hyperscaler and high end sites, and a complete overhaul compared to 480VAC architectures in older datacentres.
+Datacentre power delivery architectures determine how power reaches the hardware from the grid.
+They define how the 13.8kW AC (North America) from the supply is transformed to the 12VDC required by the servers.
+800VDC is a significant upgrade from the existing 48/54VDC deployed in many newer Hyperscaler and high end sites, and a complete overhaul compared to 480VAC architectures in older datacentres.

 Hosting H100/H200 servers in 480VAC sites already results in a lot of wastage from all the steps and components required, resulting in as little as 75% of the wattage supplied being available for the servers themselves.
 54VDC lets newer builds skip some steps and enables deploying the most demanding racks like the GB200 NVL72, but as soon as 2026 when Vera-Rubin racks ship, will still result in poor efficiencies and additional costs for heavy copper busbars and large numbers of PSUs to support the power draw.

 For more information on the 800VDC architecture, you can read our article on [XPU.pub](https://xpu.pub/2025/10/28/nvidia-800-v/), where we dive deeper into power architectures and 800VDC.